 The Mediterranean diet is a great plan for people who want to make long-term changes to their eating habits.

 Over the years, numerous studies have shown people living in the Mediterranean have one of the longest life expectancy rates in the world.
-Much of this is credited to their diet, which is why more and more people are turning to this healthy way of eating.
+Much of this is credited to their diet - among the healthiest diets in the world - which is why more and more people are turning to this healthy way of eating.

 Nutritional therapist Anna Mapson explains why: “The Mediterranean diet shows benefits for blood pressure, weight loss, type 2 diabetes, lowering cholesterol and heart disease.
 The high intake of fibre can feed the gut microbiome which helps with immunity, digestion and a healthy weight.”